Chapter 8.12

 I. Dense smoke, noxious fumes, gas and soot, or cinders, in unreasonable quantities;

-J. Offensive trades and businesses defined by statute not licensed by the health officer, as provided by law;
+J. Offensive trades and businesses defined by statute or city ordinance;

 K. All public exposure of persons having a contagious disease;